cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 In this step, we make the following improvements:

 - Make the code more flexible with constants.
-If we need to change decisions, for example tjhe age cutoff, we have only one place to change.
+If we need to change decisions, for example the age cutoff, we have only one place to change.
 - Make the code more difficult to break.
 By following patterns, we reduce the chances of introducing bugs.

-In this piece of code we remove everyone who made less than the minimum age workng full time (see the [notebook](https://github.com/fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/blob/master/salary-discrimination-by-gender-step-4.ipynb) for details).
+In this piece of code we remove everyone who made less than the minimum age working full time (see the [notebook](https://github.com/fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/blob/master/salary-discrimination-by-gender-step-4.ipynb) for details).

 ![Step 4 - Salary cutoff](/images/2022-09-19/step-4.1.drawio.png){: .align-center style="width:66%;"}